b-lukaszuk/BS_wJ_eng/contents/regex.md

 replace.(camelCasedWords, r"([A-Z])" => s"\l\1")
 ```

 No, biggie.
-Julia allows the second argument to be a pair of the form `regex =>
+Julia allows the second argument of `replace` to be a pair of the
-function that operates on a matched string` which we can use to our advantage:
+form `regex => function that operates on a matched string`.
+We can use that to
+our advantage:

 ```
 replace.(camelCasedWords, r"([A-Z])" => lowercase)